-- Site(s) must be located in the City of Jacksonville. - Project must consist of one (1) or more residential units. - Site(s) must have adequate access to utilities - Acquisition ONLY projects must meet the Uniform Physical Condition Standards (UPCS) and have amenities that will allow it to compete effectively in the local market area as determined by HCDD. - Acquisition and Rehabilitation or Rehabilitation projects must: - Meet the UPCS - Have amenities that will allow it to compete effectively in the local market area as determined by HCDD - Complete a third-party Capital Needs Assessment (CNA) for projects with twelve (12) or more units - Project must meet HUD environmental review requirements. - Complete a third-party Market Study or market needs assessment as defined in this manual. - Assisted units must be made available to households with Section 8 Housing Choice Vouchers from the City of Jacksonville Housing Authority.
+- Site(s) must be located in the City of Jacksonville. - Project must consist of one (1) or more residential units. - Site(s) must have adequate access to utilities - Acquisition ONLY projects must meet the Uniform Physical Condition Standards (UPCS) and have amenities that will allow it to compete effectively in the local market area as determined by HCDD. - Acquisition and Rehabilitation or Rehabilitation projects must: - Meet the UPCS - Have amenities that will allow it to compete effectively in the local market area as determined by HCDD - Complete a third-party Capital Needs Assessment (CNA) for projects with twelve (12) or more units - Project must meet HUD environmental review requirements. - Assisted units must be made available to households with Section 8 Housing Choice Vouchers from the City of Jacksonville Housing Authority.